 Now that you’ve read Installation and installed Ansible, it’s time to dig in and get started with some commands.

 By default, Ansible 1.3 and later will try to use native OpenSSH for remote communication when possible.
-This enables both ControlPersist (a performance feature), Kerberos, and options in ~/.ssh/config such as Jump Host setup.
-When using Enterprise Linux 6 operating systems as the control machine (Red Hat Enterprise Linux and derivatives such as CentOS), however, the version of OpenSSH may be too old to support ControlPersist.
+This enables ControlPersist (a performance feature), Kerberos, and options in ~/.ssh/config such as Jump Host setup.
+However, when using Enterprise Linux 6 operating systems as the control machine (Red Hat Enterprise Linux and derivatives such as CentOS), the version of OpenSSH may be too old to support ControlPersist.
 On these operating systems, Ansible will fallback into using a high-quality Python implementation of OpenSSH called ‘paramiko’.
 If you wish to use features like Kerberized SSH and more, consider using Fedora, OS X, or Ubuntu as your control machine until a newer version of OpenSSH is available for your platform – or engage ‘accelerated mode’ in Ansible.
 See Accelerated Mode.

 As an advanced topic, Ansible doesn’t just have to connect remotely over SSH.
 The transports are pluggable, and there are options for managing things locally, as well as managing chroot, lxc, and jail containers.
 A mode called ‘ansible-pull’ can also invert the system and have systems ‘phone home’ via scheduled git checkouts to pull configuration directives from a central repository.